 The choice to alter your smile with porcelain veneers is a big decision to make.
 Once I remove enamel from my teeth, I cannot go back to a smile without veneers, you might be thinking.
 For this reason, many patients are attracted to the idea of no-prep veneers, such as Lumineers.
 However, in the hands of an inexperienced dentist, no-prep veneers may give you an unnatural-looking smile that may make you regret your decision.

 Do I go with traditional veneers, which can’t be reversed?
 Or no-prep veneers that may look thick and bulky?

 San Diego Cosmetic Dentist, Dr. Eshom practices minimally invasive dentistry in all of his dental treatments and this includes the use of the product Lumineers.
 Dr. Eshom, a porcelain veneer expert, offers beautiful and natural looking veneers that cause minimal or no destruction of your existing tooth structure.

-Wafer-thin porcelain veneers are individually crafted to perfectly fit and bond to the shape and structure of your existing teeth, correcting for staining, chipping, or spacing.
+Wafer-thin porcelain veneers are individually crafted to perfectly fit and bond to the shape and structure of your existing teeth.
+This treatments corrects any staining, chipping, or spacing irregularities.
 This means a brilliant, new smile without the extensive preparation of existing tooth structure.
-Say goodbye to worrying about long and painful dental visits, with minimally invasive porcelain veneers placed by Dr. Eshom, your only worry will be who will get to see your new smile first!
+Say goodbye to worrying about long and painful dental visits, with minimally invasive porcelain veneers placed by Dr. Eshom.
+The process is so easy, your only worry will be who sees your new smile first!